belvdere/TEAM_5-Z133/README.md

 ## Project Description:

 With the increasing attention on diabetes and its serious impact on one's health.
-Youths are not left in being diagnosed with diabetes even though is it known as a "elderly" disease.
+Youths are not left out in being diagnosed with diabetes even though is it known as a "elderly" disease.
 My team is curious to find out what are the key indicators/factors that are predictive of diabetes for our age group (i.e 18-24, young adult).
 As such we went to kaggle to find a dataset regarding diabetes.

 The dataset we obtain from kaggle contains datas on individuals health status that has diabetes and no diabetes from all ages.